 Ceramics

-The Ceramics Program seeks to engage you in critical thinking in your designing of ceramic objects that are relevant in the contemporary fine art ceramic market.
-You’ll also focus on exhibiting craftsmanship and originality in your work.
+The Ceramics Program seeks to engage you in critical thinking in the designing of your ceramic objects to make your work relevant in the contemporary fine art ceramic market.
+You will focus on expanding the craftsmanship, originality, and professionalism in your work.

-In this ceramic degree program, you can earn an Associate in Art and Design degree, which gives you entrepreneurial and design skills for a career in ceramic art.
-You’ll complete your studies by creating a portfolio of unique craft objects that can help create a pathway to employment or self-employment as a professional artisan.
+In this ceramic degree program, you can earn an Associate in Art and Design degree, a Fine Arts AA or a Ceramics Certificate which can give you entrepreneurial and design skills for a career in ceramic art.
+You will complete your studies by creating a portfolio of your unique craft objects that can help create a pathway to employment or self-employment as a professional artisan.

 Craft and fine artists earn a median annual salary of $49,120, according to the U.S. Bureau of Labor Statistics.
 The job market for craft and fine artists is expected to grow 14 percent between 2020 and 2030, which is higher than the average for all occupations.